SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/rest/Role/v1RoleEntity_GetAllFunctionalRights.md

 Get a list of all functional rights for the given type of role.

 MDO List name = 'FunctionRights', extra='roleType=0'

 ## Online Restricted: ## The User agent is not available in Online by default.
-User management is not allowed for partner apps.
+User management is not allowed for partner apps

 | Path Part | Type | Description |
 |-----------|------|-------------|
 | roleType | Enum: Employee, ExternalUser, Anonymous, System | Type of role (Employee/External/Anonymous/System) **Required** |

 ## Request Headers